prathap937/jsplumb/etc/api/core.api.md

 // @internal
 export function transformAnchorPlacement(a: AnchorPlacement, dx: number, dy: number): AnchorPlacement;

-// Warning: (ae-incompatible-release-tags) The symbol "TranslatedViewportElement" is marked as @public, but its signature references "TranslatedViewportElementBase" which is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "TranslatedViewportElement" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
+// @internal (undocumented)
 export type TranslatedViewportElement<E> = Omit<TranslatedViewportElementBase<E>, "dirty">;

 // Warning: (ae-internal-missing-underscore) The name "TranslatedViewportElementBase" should be prefixed with an underscore because the declaration is marked as @internal